 - Mix and lay to one side for later.

 - Add some olive oil to a large pot and once shimmering, add finely chopped carrot, celery, onion and fennel.
-Cook until softened, about 15-20 minutes.
+Cook until softened, about 15 to 20 minutes.
 Season with a little salt and pepper.
 Add garlic and cook a little.

 - Stir in tomato paste and cook out a little.